inimino/2048/setup_prompts.md

 Our goal is to reproduce the look and feel of the original 2048 by Cerulli in the tiles and the board.

-Use #bbada0 for the page background, #776e65 for the h1 color,
+Use #bbada0 for the page background, #776e65 for the h1 color.

 Write all CSS on single lines in the form "selector { rule ; rule }" with all rules for a selector on a single line, separated by semicolon, and with no semicolon after the last rule before the closing curly brace.

 Notes:

 - Empty tiles and div#game should have different colors.
-- Give the h1 a nice harmonious color.
+- Give the h1 a nice harmonious color and center it.
+- We can use flexbox on the body for the basic layout and centering.
-- We use grid for the 4-by-4 game layout.
+- We use grid for the 4-by-4 #game layout, with repeat (4, 1fr) / repeat (4, 1fr).
+- The div#game should be 500px square.
+- Give us a nice spacing around the #game itself and center it horizontally.
 - The text should be #81a8b5 for the 2 and 4 tiles, and #f9f6f2 for all others. (set the default color on the .tile class and then only special case -1 and -2).
 - background colors for the tiles: